 Amistad Dam is the largest of the storage dams and reservoirs built on the international reach of the Rio Grande River and was dedicated in 1969 by United States President Richard M. Nixon and Mexico President Diaz Ordaz.

 The dam is 6.1 miles (10 kilometers) long and stands 254 feet (77.4 meters) above the riverbed; it consists of a concrete gravity spillway section within the river canyon flanked by earth embankments (IBWC).
 It is owned and operated jointly by the United States and Mexico.

+Acid rain would find its way through small fractures in the limestone, which causes the limestone to slowly dissolve so that the rock’s fissures and fractures, slowly widen.
+Eventually, this caused collapses where water rushed through until a sinkhole appeared.
 Engineers observed holes up to 5m diameter opening in the bottom of the dam that were emptying the dam completely.
-In places, water was moving in a circular movement, and over time, that circular movement sped up, eventually causing water to disappear into the ground—much like a drain empties water in a bathtub.
+In places, water was moving in a circular motion, and over time, that circular movement sped up, eventually causing water to disappear into the ground—much like a drain empties water in a bathtub.
 Engineers uncovered that the water was going downstream, below the dam, and needed to find the path where the water rushed out under the dam.